dougforpres/SonyCamera/README.md

 This is the first c++ code I've written since 2005/2006, so please don't judge me :)

-See Wiki pages for package install info
+See [Wiki pages](https://github.com/dougforpres/ASCOMSonyCameraDriver/wiki) of the companion ASCOM driver for install info

 ## Dependencies
 https://www.libraw.org